Zoek je de Nederlandse pagina? Klik hier.

 Alpaca Rhythm 655 Twist with Toho Silver-lined Teal

 Oh, how I enjoyed putting these collages together!
-Because the base of the shawl is one unicoloured, you can choose any colour of beads to go with them.
-This is your chance to ‘glam yourself up’!
+Because the base of the shawl is just one colour, you can choose any colour of beads to go with them.
+This is your chance to ‘glamify yourself’!
 A little sheen, a bright colour, a sparkle, just that little bit extra to make it stand out from your shawl.
 And don’t think you need to limit yourself to just one colour!
 I used two colours in my wedding shawl design, alternating them every bead.
 But you can also choose to work every row in another colour, or even have a mix of beads.
 Or work in columns… or… or… I’m sure you’ll come up with something creative!

 Alpaca Rhythm 652 Smooth with 1.
 Toho Ceylon Smoke, 2.
 Toho Matte-color Dark olive 3.
 Toho Copper-Lined Aquamarine